-- CVΔ3 tapwewin: Dismantling Anti-Indigenous Racism - The Blanket Exercise. - Finding Our Way in Indigenous Education-Connecting Hearts and Minds - Full Circle-Social Implications of Indigenous Realities - The History and Legacy of Residential Schools - Histoire et séguelles du régime de pensionnats - Une histoire commune, un avenir à partager-Initiation aux traités - Indigenous Matriarchy Balance through Truth, Justice and Reconciliation - Indigenous Alberta-The Footsteps of Our Ancestors - Indigenous Content in the New Teaching Quality Standard: Moving from Inspiring to Requiring - Indigenous Education Resources-Where Do I Start? - Indigenous Ways of Knowing - Our Shared History, Our Shared Future-A Brief Introduction to Treaties - The Sixties Scoop-Understanding Implications and Contributing Toward Reconciliation
+- CVA[>] tapwewin: Dismantling Anti-Indigenous Racism - The Blanket Exercise - Engaging in Numeracy and Connections through First Nations, Metis and Inuit Traditional Games - Finding Our Way in Indigenous Education-Connecting Hearts and Minds - Full Circle-Social Implications of Indigenous Realities - The History and Legacy of Residential Schools - Histoire et séquelles du régime de pensionnats - Une histoire commune, un avenir à partager-Initiation aux traités - The Indian Act Historical and Contemporary Realities - Indigenous Alberta-The Footsteps of Our Ancestors - Indigenous Content in the New Teaching Quality Standard: Moving from Inspiring to Requiring - Indigenous Education Resources-Where Do I Start? - Indigenous Matriarchy Balance through Truth, Justice and Reconciliation - Indigenous Ways of Knowing - More Than Words: The Significance of Land Acknowledgments on the Journey of Truth and Reconciliation - Our Shared History, Our Shared Future-A Brief Introduction to Treaties - The Sixties Scoop-Understanding Implications and Contributing Toward Reconciliation

-More information can be found on the Association's webpage (www.teachers.ab.ca) under My ATA > Professional Development > Indigenous Education and Walking Together > Workshops.
+For more information visit www.teachers.ab.ca > Professional development > Indigenous Education and Walking Together > Workshops.